PMP Exam Online Flexibility: A Comprehensive Look

 If you have technical difficulties, your proctor will do their best to help you, but the clock keeps ticking and that time will be lost.
 So, it is important to make sure your technology and setup are in good order before you get started!

-Where should I take the exam?
-For the online exam, it’s a good idea to find a quiet, private place with no distractions.
+Where should I take the PMP exam online?
+It’s a good idea to find a quiet, private place with no distractions.
 Think about the time of day, and factors like any glare coming from windows on your screen, your comfort sitting there for four hours, warmth or air drafts, or avoiding noisier times of day in the area you’re choosing.

 You are advised to sign in 30 minutes before the exam start, and during the check-in process, the proctor may ask to see your environment, including the walls, floor space and desktop.
 This is to ensure you are not within arm’s reach of unauthorized aids, like books, notepads, post-it notes, papers, pens, pencils, or other writing instruments/objects.